arXiv/arxiv-docs/help/faq/statfaq.md

     In addition, it is impossible to distinguish between actual reading and browsing or other spurious requests.
-For example, many author use these papers as a substitute for memory -- i.e. they know a paper with a particular equation, so get it just for that equation (should that count as reading?).
+For example, many authors use these papers as a substitute for memory -- i.e. they know a paper with a particular equation, so get it just for that equation (should that count as reading?).